 – Ranjit Atwal, Senior Research Director at Gartner

 Actually, it’s already the present for many ventures.
 At least for us at Legit, yes, it is. 🙂

 Going back to the studies: FlexJobs, in one of its surveys, concluded that 65% of the interviewed employees expressed the wish to work from home (full time) even after the pandemic.
 Whereas 33% expressed the willingness to reach a hybrid remote work agreement.

-Hiring people to work from home doesn’t have to change the recruitment procedure, besides it might last longer due to the need for new employees to adapt to the work culture of current members, and the latter attempt on reaching full communications with the candidate – to get to know him better.
+Hiring people to work from home doesn’t have to change the recruitment procedure, besides it might last longer due to the need of new employees to adapt with the work culture of current members, and the latter attempt on reaching full communications with the candidate – to get to know him better.